zpace/pcay/README.md

   * the continuous model has the functional form `SFR ~ exp(-g * (t - t_form) )`
     * formation time (`t_form`) is uniformly distributed in the range 1.5 - 13.5 Gyr
     * SF inverse-timescale (`g`) is uniformly distributed in the range 0 - 1 Gyr
-  * strengths of the burst components (ii), relative to the continuous background (i), are controlled by the array `A`, where individual elements of `A` are logarithmically distributed between .03 and 4.
+  * strength of the burst component (ii), relative to the continuous background (i), is controlled by `A`, logarithmically distributed between .03 and 4.
   * the duration of the burst components (`t_burst`) is uniformly-distributed in the range 30 - 300 Myr.
 Bursts do not occur preferentially at any lag after the onset of SF (set by `t_form`).
     * Burst probabilities are set such that 15% of generated spectra have experienced a burst in the past 2 Gyr
   * the truncation occurs with an overall probability of 30%, at a random time (after `t_form`).
 Following the truncation, the SFR evolves as `SFR ~ exp(-(t-t_cut)/dt_cut)`, where `dt_cut` is logarithmically-distributed in the range 10 Myr - 1 Gyr.